 Antoine Fouquier-Tinville (1747-1795) was the notorious chief prosecutor of Paris’ Revolutionary Tribunal, before and during the Reign of Terror.
 Born in Picardy, Fouquier-Tinville was a distant cousin of Camille Desmoulins.
 He studied law and travelled to Paris, where he became an advocate, then a criminal prosecutor.
 On Desmoulin’s recommendation, Fouquier-Tinville was recruited for political prosecutions and trials.
 In March 1793 he was appointed as the chief public prosecutor for Paris.
-Over the next 14 months Fouquier-Tinville would sent hundreds of French citizens to their death – including Marie Antoinette, Olympe de Gouges and his own cousin, Desmoulins.
+Over the next 14 months Fouquier-Tinville would send scores to their death.
+The number sentenced to the guillotine in his court was said to have approached 2,500 and included Marie Antoinette, Olympe de Gouges and his own cousin, Desmoulins.
+Fouquier-Tinville’s court hearings were not an attempt to find the truth or prove guilt, it was reported, but simply confirmations of a preordained death sentence, delivered with a legalised flourish.
 Fouquier-Tinville was arrested after the fall of Robespierre, put on trial by the Thermidorian reactionaries and executed in May 1795.